Kotlin/dokka/docs/topics/runners/gradle.md

 ## Generating documentation

-Dokka's Gradle runner comes with [HTML](html.md), [Markdown](markdown.md) and [Javadoc](javadoc.md) output formats built in.
+The Gradle plugin for Dokka comes with [HTML](html.md), [Markdown](markdown.md) and [Javadoc](javadoc.md) output formats built in.
 It adds a number of tasks for generating documentation, both for [single](#single-project-builds) and [multi-project](#multi-project-builds) builds.

-### Single project builds
+### Single-project builds

-Use the following tasks to build documentation for simple, single project applications and libraries:
+Use the following tasks to build documentation for simple, single-project applications and libraries:

 #### Stable formats